Legend Power(R) Announces Issuance of Equity Incentives

-VANCOUVER, BC / ACCESSWIRE / June 13, 2022 / Legend Power® Systems Inc. LPSLPSIF ("Legend Power" or the "Company") a global leader in commercial electrical system solutions, has approved, subject to acceptance by the TSX Venture Exchange, the grant of 1,250,000 incentive stock options (the "Options") to acquire common shares in the capital of Legend Power (each a "Common Share"), 600,000 of which were granted to executive officers.
-The Options are exercisable until June 13, 2027, at $0.185 per Option, subject to vesting provisions, with one-sixth vesting six months from the date of grant and one-sixth vesting ever six months thereafter.
+VANCOUVER, BC / ACCESSWIRE / March 8, 2022 / Legend Power® Systems Inc. LPSLPSIF ("Legend Power" or the "Company") a global leader in commercial electrical system solutions, has approved, subject to acceptance by the TSX Venture Exchange, the grant of 1,100,000 incentive stock options (the "Options") to acquire common shares in the capital of Legend Power (each a "Common Share"), to independent directors and an executive officer of the Company.
+The Options are exercisable until March 8, 2027, at $0.32 per Option, subject to vesting provisions, with one-sixth vesting six months from the date of grant and one-sixth vesting ever six months thereafter.
 The Options are non-transferable.

 About Legend Power® Systems Inc.